A child’s feet development

 This common condition among children may present itself for different reasons that your podiatrist will evaluate during your visit.
 The problem may arise from:

-- His knees (torsion, arched or knock knee)
+- Their knees (torsion, arched or knock knee)

 What can you do?

 As we mentioned earlier, the majority of malformations and the related problems will disappear by the time a child gets to adulthood.
-However, there are things you can do to promote healthy development of his feet and legs:
+However, there are things you can do to promote a healthy development of their feet and legs:

-- Allow your baby to stretch his legs and kick his feet
+- Allow your baby to stretch their legs and kick their feet

 - Encourage your child to engage in simple stretching exercises

-- Ask him to avoid sitting in the reversed tailor style
+- Ask them to avoid sitting in the reversed tailor style

 - Teach your child to have good posture

-- Make sure he wears proper socks and shoes
+- Make sure they wear proper socks and shoes

-If the problem persists and causes major issues for your child and his quality of life, your podiatrist might prescribe him custom-made orthotics to reduce the daily symptoms such as pain or trips and falls.
+If the problem persists and causes major issues for your child and their quality of life, your podiatrist might prescribe them custom-made orthotics to reduce the daily symptoms such as pain or trips and falls.
 There are several different types of orthotics and your podiatrist will recommend the most suitable according to your child’s condition and needs.